 Pests are by nature adaptable.
-When a pesticide is used repeatedly, the targeted pests can develop a resistance to the pesticide over time, meaning that higher doses or multiple applications of the pesticide are needed to effectively control the pest.
+When a pesticide is used repeatedly, targeted pests can develop resistance over time.
+Resistance triggers the need for higher doses and/or multiple applications of pesticides to effectively control now, less-susceptible pest phenotypes.

-In the case of weed resistance, farmers have sprayed herbicides so frequently and in such quantities that some species of weeds have become almost impossible to kill with chemicals that once easily eradicated them.
-Similarly, many types of insects have become resistant to pesticides designed to control them.
-Today, many farmers are plagued by so-called “superbugs” and “superweeds” because of this overuse of pesticides.
+In the case of weed resistance, many corn, soybean, and cotton farmers have sprayed herbicides so frequently and in such quantities that some species of weeds have become almost impossible to control with herbicides that once worked really well.
+Similarly, many types of insects have become resistant to insecticides designed to control them.
+Today, many farmers are plagued by so-called “superbugs” and “superweeds” in the same field, driving pesticide use and costs upward.

 The presence of weeds resistant to glyphosate and/or other herbicides forces farmers to: